-There’s also a group primitive campground that will take 75 people.
+There’s also a group camping primitive campground that can accommodate 75 people.
 The site has a private entrance and composting toilets but no water.

 There’s so much to do here, right on your doorstep!
 Check out the local farms, including Wildflower Ridge Alpaca Ranch, Warm Winds Trail Rides, and Wildseed Farms.
 Alternatively, take a stroll around the town’s museums and historical sites.

-If you’re looking for a wonderful family vacation resort where everyone’s guaranteed to have a good time, look no further than the Grand Texas RV Resort in vibrant, hospitable New Caney.
-The resort is located right on the highway and is handy for you to get into Houston too.
-The park has excellent facilities, and there’s so much to see and do, your only problem will be deciding where to start!
+The Grand Texas RV Resort in vibrant, hospitable New Caney is an excellent family vacation resort where everyone’s guaranteed a good time.
+Conveniently situated right on the highway with easy access to Houston, the park has excellent facilities and with so much to see and do, your only problem will be deciding where to start!

-This is a Good Sam Club affiliated campground and is complete with a jacuzzi hot tub and brand-new swimming pool.
-There’s super-fast Wi-Fi, and you can chill out in front of cable TV, too, if you want to.
+This is a Good Sam Club-affiliated campground complete with a jacuzzi hot tub and brand-new swimming pool.
+There’s super-fast Wi-Fi, and you can chill out in front of cable TV, too, if you want.
 There’s a fully-fenced kids’ playground and a clubhouse where you can grab a coffee, play ping-pong, have a game of billiards, or watch a movie with your family.